AquasTrade/aquastrade-contracts/docs/DEPLOYMENT_EUROPA_MULTISIG.md

    $ npx msig encodeData elated-tan-skat Etherbase partiallyRetrieve 0xD244519000000000000000000000000000000000 100000000
    ```

-2. Granting the MSW permission to change deployer configuration
+2. L1: Granting the MSW permission to change deployer configuration
   * `DEPLOYER_ADMIN_ROLE = keccak256("DEPLOYER_ADMIN_ROLE")`
   * `0xD244519000000000000000000000000000000000`  MultiSigWallet on L2
   * use multisigwallet-cli to create the payload for gnosis safe
     ```
     $ npx msig encodeData elated-tan-skat ConfigController grantRole 0x9544cf69999ca161b850d3ca69235f410d88604f143ae3be6650b68b133a5dae 0xD244519000000000000000000000000000000000
     ```
+  * send the payload to the `message_proxy_mainnet_address` on L1

 Now the MSW wallet on L2 has `DEPLOYER_ADMIN_ROLE` so can call `ConfigController.addToWhitelist()`